dartmouth-cs52/dartmouth-cs52.github.io/lectures/00_welcome/index_slides.md

 * [h] for help
 * [p] for presenter mode with full notes

 ???
-* there are more notes if you go into presenter mode, for most lectures there stuff in there
+* there are more notes if you go into presenter mode, for most lectures the stuff in there is
 * mostly for me, and lectures will be mostly conceptual and then you learn by doing

 ---